BitModern/test-quality-doc/docs/stories.md

 title: Stories
 ---

-## Using Stories to Track Features or Requirements

 **Stories** allow you to track your features or requirements effectively within your project.
 Here’s how you can leverage Stories in your workflow:

 ### Linking Tests to Stories